Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 Climate in Fort Lauderdale

-The hot season lasts for 4.0 months, from June 1 to October 1, with an average daily high temperature above 87°F. The hottest day of the year is August 8, with an average high of 89°F and low of 79°F.
+The hot season lasts for 4.0 months, from June 1 to October 1, with an average daily high temperature above 87°F. The hottest month of the year in Fort Lauderdale is August, with an average high of 89°F and low of 79°F.

-The cool season lasts for 3.0 months, from December 7 to March 5, with an average daily high temperature below 78°F. The coldest day of the year is January 18, with an average low of 61°F and high of 75°F.
+The cool season lasts for 3.0 months, from December 7 to March 5, with an average daily high temperature below 78°F. The coldest month of the year in Fort Lauderdale is January, with an average low of 62°F and high of 75°F.

 Average High and Low Temperature in Fort Lauderdale